spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 No, these are not "conveniently chosen" functions.
 Promise code really is that short in practice!

-And similarly to how in a `stream.pipe` chain the last stream is returned, in promise pipes the promise returned from the last `.then` callback is returned.
+Similarly to how in a `stream.pipe` chain the last stream is returned, in promise pipes the promise returned from the last `.then` callback is returned.

 Thats all you need, really.
 The rest is just converting callback-taking